anarkrypto/blockchain-api-test/README.md

 - **Web3.py**: a Python library for interacting with the Ethereum blockchain and ecosystem
 - **eth-account**: a Python library for signing and verifying Ethereum transactions
 - **bip-utils**: a Python library for working with Ethereum addresses and mnemonic phrases
+- **eth-tester**: a Python library for testing Ethereum applications

 ## Docs